 We will read the memoir Trespasses by Lacy M. Johnson, of which Claudia Rankine said, "I was riveted by Trespasses--written with the haunting interiority of poetry and the compelling drive of prose."
 Johnson has agreed to speak with our class about her memoir and the writing process.

-During each session we will discuss Hoover's book for insight into what makes for compelling reading, generate new work, and also workshop two original short pieces (short stories or memoir essays; each writer may submit up to 10 pp. for each session).
+During each session we will discuss Johnson's book for insight into what makes for compelling reading, generate new work, and also workshop two original short pieces (short stories or memoir essays; each writer may submit up to 10 pp. for each session).
 Together we will work to figure out your writing strengths, and we will also identify areas for improvement all while helping you better understand your voice.
-Your tuition includes a new copy of The Quickening.
+Your tuition includes a new copy of Trespasses.

 Who is the Instructor?

 Melissa Fraterrigo is the author of the novel, Glory Days ( University of Nebraska Press), which was named one of "The Best Fiction of 2017" by Chicago Review of Books.

 Melissa is also the author of the short story collection, The Longest Pregnancy (Livingston Press).
 Her fiction and nonfiction have appeared in a variety of journals including Puerto del Sol, Massachusetts Review, Fifth Wednesday Journal, Sou’wester and Shenandoah.
 She has twice been nominated for Pushcart Prizes.

 In addition to her publications, she has taught creative writing at Bowling Green State University, Southern Utah University, Penn State-Altoona, and at the Indiana Writers’ Center.
 Melissa is the founder of Lafayette Writers’ Studio.